Praqma/GodotDevOps/docs/BlogPost.md

  *(We are still beginners ourselves so keep in mind that there are be better ways to do what we have done and if you know please do share, we want to keep learning.)*

-### TDD
+### Getting started
-- Why TDD in game development
+- How to get started creaing a game dev project
+  - Creating repo
-- Pros/cons
+  - Inviting collaborators
-- When/When not to (tied to engine)
-- Examples from Unity
-- Examples from Godot

 ### Project Planning/ Task Management
 - Why project planning in game development